mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Increasingly, distributed consensus technologies such as the blockchain are touted as a solution to centralization issues.
 A complete survey of this rapidly-changing area is beyond the scope of this document, but at a high level, we can generalise about their properties.

 These techniques avoid centralization risk by distributing intermediary or otherwise potentially centralized functions to members of a large pool of protocol participants.
-Verification of proper performance of a function is typically guaranteed through a combination of cryptographic techniques and duplication of effort to check results.
+Verification of proper performance of a function is typically guaranteed using cryptographic techniques (often, an append-only transaction ledger).
 The assignment of a particular task to a node for handling usually cannot be predicted or controlled.
-To assure diversity in the pool of participants (thereby preventing Sybil attacks), techniques such as proof-of-work (where each participant has to demonstrate significant use of resources) or proof-of-stake (where each participant has some other incentive to execute correctly) are used.
+To assure diversity in the pool of participants (thereby preventing Sybil attacks), techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly) are used.

 As such, these techniques purposefully disallow direct centralization and are robust against inherited centralization.
 Depending upon the application in question, indirect and platform centralization may still be possible, but in general these techniques do not lend themselves to these ends as readily as federated systems do.